jcoreNL/docker-101-workshop/README.md

 To install Docker follow the steps at
 <https://store.docker.com/editions/community/docker-ce-desktop-mac>.
-After that open the Docker preferences and go to the tab.
+After that open the Docker preferences and go to the `File Sharing` tab.
 Make sure the workshop directory can be reached.